guidogagl/physioex/docs/train.md

 ```

 Note that in this case the number of nodes needs to be properly setted up according to slurm or torque, i.e. you need to setup `--ntasks-per-core` or `ppn` value equal to the number of nodes you want to train the model on.

+## Test CLI

+The `test_model` command is used to evaluate the performance of a trained model on specified datasets.
+The command supports various arguments to customize the testing process.
+Below is a detailed description of the arguments and their usage.

+## Test Command

+The `test` command is used to evaluate the performance of a trained model on specified datasets.
+The command supports various arguments to customize the testing process.
+Below is a detailed description of the arguments and their usage.

+- `-m, --model`: Specifies the model to test.
+This can be a string representing a registered model or a path to a `.yaml` file if the model is not registered.
+The expected type is `str`.
+The default value is `"chambon2018"`.

+- `-ck, --checkpoint_path`: Specifies the path to the model checkpoint.
+The expected type is `str`.
+The default value is `None`.

+- `-d, --datasets`: Specifies the list of datasets on which to test the model.
+The expected type is `list`.
+The default value is `["mass"]`.

+- `-sc, --selected_channels`: Specifies the channels to use for testing the model.
+The expected type is `list`.
+The default value is `["EEG"]`.

+- `-sl, --sequence_length`: Specifies the sequence length for the model.
+The expected type is `int`.
+The default value is `21`.

+- `-l, --loss`: Specifies the loss function to use.
+The expected type is `str`.
+The default value is `"cel"` (Cross Entropy Loss).

+- `-bs, --batch_size`: Specifies the batch size for testing.
+The expected type is `int`.
+The default value is `32`.

+- `--data_folder, -df`: Specifies the absolute path of the directory where the PhysioEx datasets are stored.
+If `None`, the home directory is used.
+The expected type is `str`.
+This argument is optional.
+The default value is `None`.

+- `--aggregate, -a`: Aggregates the results of the test.
+The expected type is `bool`.
+This argument is optional.
+The default value is `False`.

+- `--hpc, -hpc`: Indicates whether to use high-performance computing setups.
+This should be called when datasets have been compressed into `.h5` format with the `compress_datasets` command.
+The expected type is `bool`.
+This argument is optional.
+The default value is `False`.

+- `--num_nodes, -nn`: Specifies the number of nodes to be used for distributed testing.
+This is only used when `hpc` is `True`.
+Note that in `slurm`, this value needs to be coherent with `--ntasks-per-node` or `ppn` in `torque`.
+The expected type is `int`.
+The default value is `1`.

+- `--config, -c`: Specifies the path to the configuration file where the options to test the model are stored.
+The expected type is `str`.
+The default value is `None`.

+## Finetune CLI

+The `finetune` command is used to further train a pre-trained model on specified datasets.
+This command supports various arguments to customize the finetuning process.
+Below is a detailed description of the arguments and their usage.

+- `-m, --model`: Specifies the model to finetune.
+This can be a string representing a registered model or a path to a `.yaml` file if the model is not registered.
+The expected type is `str`.
+The default value is `"chambon2018"`.

+- `-lr, --learning_rate`: Specifies the learning rate for the model.
+The expected type is `float`.
+The default value is `1e-7`.

+- `-ck, --checkpoint_path`: Specifies the path to the model checkpoint.
+If `None`, PhysioEx searches among its pre-trained models.
+The expected type is `str`.
+The default value is `None`.

+- `-ck_dir, --checkpoint_dir`: Specifies the directory where the new finetuned model checkpoints will be stored.
+The expected type is `str`.
+The default value is `None`.

+- `-d, --datasets`: Specifies the list of datasets on which to finetune the model.
+The expected type is `list`.
+The default value is `["mass"]`.

+- `-sc, --selected_channels`: Specifies the channels to use for finetuning the model.
+The expected type is `list`.
+The default value is `["EEG"]`.

+- `-sl, --sequence_length`: Specifies the sequence length for the model.
+The expected type is `int`.
+The default value is `21`.

+- `-l, --loss`: Specifies the loss function to use.
+The expected type is `str`.
+The default value is `"cel"` (Cross Entropy Loss).

+- `-me, --max_epoch`: Specifies the maximum number of epochs for finetuning.
+The expected type is `int`.
+The default value is `20`.

+- `-nv, --num_validations`: Specifies the number of validation steps to be performed in each epoch.
+The expected type is `int`.
+The default value is `10`.

+- `-bs, --batch_size`: Specifies the batch size for finetuning.
+The expected type is `int`.
+The default value is `32`.

+- `--data_folder, -df`: Specifies the absolute path of the directory where the PhysioEx datasets are stored.
+If `None`, the home directory is used.
+The expected type is `str`.
+This argument is optional.
+The default value is `None`.

+- `--test, -t`: Tests the model after finetuning.
+The expected type is `bool`.
+This argument is optional.
+The default value is `False`.

+- `--aggregate, -a`: Aggregates the results of the test.
+The expected type is `bool`.
+This argument is optional.
+The default value is `False`.

+- `--hpc, -hpc`: Indicates whether to use high-performance computing setups.
+This should be called when datasets have been compressed into `.h5` format with the `compress_datasets` command.
+The expected type is `bool`.
+This argument is optional.
+The default value is `False`.

+- `--num_nodes, -nn`: Specifies the number of nodes to be used for distributed finetuning.
+This is only used when `hpc` is `True`.
+Note that in `slurm`, this value needs to be coherent with `--ntasks-per-node` or `ppn` in `torque`.
+The expected type is `int`.
+The default value is `1`.

+- `--config, -c`: Specifies the path to the configuration file where the options to finetune the model are stored.
+The expected type is `str`.
+The default value is `None`.